 I am an M21 at Tufts University School of Medicine in Boston, MA.
 I received my Bachelor of Science in pre-health Biology with a minor in Psychology from Northeastern University in 2014.

-I am a graduate of Northeastern University in Boston, MA.
-I received my Bachelor of Science in pre-health Biology with a minor in Psychology.
-I plan on starting medical school in the Fall of 2017.
-I have dedicated much of my time over the last four years to cancer research with the hope of finding new targets for drug development.
-I am also a certified SCUBA divemaster.
+I have experience working in various aspects of research, from Biomedical Engineering to pharmaceutical drug development/target validation.
+I am a certified SCUBA divemaster.
 This has given me the opportunity to teach students of all ages skills and techniques used to explore the underwater world.
 My SCUBA training has allowed me to travel all over the globe, from the Caribbean to Malaysia, where I have been able to interact and learn from a variety of unique cultures.
 My passions have always focused on the sciences, how and why things work.
 I enjoy Biochemistry, Physics, Chemistry, and Psychology individually, but am most fascinated about how they are all connected.
 My teaching style reflects this, by connecting larger concepts to create a clear big picture that then makes it easy to see how small details fit.
 I spend my free time reading, hiking, diving, and playing ice hockey.

 Education & Certification

 Undergraduate Degree: Northeastern University - Bachelors, Biology, General